![]() |

 Check the languages you want to include in the exchange package(s).

-Alternative original combo box lets you choose if an alternative original is used.
-Alternative original cannot be used if you have selected file create mode Create several files, and either Soluling project or Soluling package format.
+Alternative original language combo box lets you choose if an alternative original language is used.

 Check the sources you want to include into the exchange package.